Choosing the Right Wireless Technology for Effective Remote Patient Monitoring

 Critical Benefits of Cellular IoT for Scalable RPM

-• Comprehensive Area Connectivity: Cellular networks deliver broad coverage worldwide.
-This ensures patients can be monitored from home or on the go, capturing critical data that may be missed.
-The increased adoption of IoMT devices is becoming more popular for monitoring health metrics like heart rate, sleep patterns, and physical activity.
-The real-time availability of the optimizes preventive care and early intervention.
+• Comprehensive Connectivity: Cellular networks deliver broad coverage worldwide.
+This ensures patients can be monitored from home or while traveling, capturing critical data that might be missed.

-According to the 2023 National Diabetes Care Survey, 70% of individuals using Bluetooth RPM devices reported occasional issues sending their readings to their provider, and 56% always had issues transmitting their data.
-In contrast, cellular RPM devices showed fewer transmission issues, leading to more reliable data collection and better patient compliance.
+According to the 2023 National Diabetes Care Survey, 70 % of individuals using Bluetooth RPM devices reported occasional issues sending readings to providers; 56 % reported constant or frequent failures in data transmission.
+Cellular RPM devices showed far fewer transmission problems, producing more reliable data and higher compliance.

-A study by RemetricHealth found that patients using cellular devices experienced fewer connectivity issues and reported higher satisfaction levels than those using Bluetooth devices.
-Cellular devices do not require pairing with a smartphone, making them easier for elderly patients or those less tech-savvy.
+A study by RemetricHealth found that patients who used cellular devices experienced fewer connectivity issues and reported higher satisfaction than those using Bluetooth.
+Because cellular devices do not require pairing with a smartphone, they are especially helpful for elderly or less tech-savvy patients.

-Bluetooth maintains a role for proximity-based use cases.
-However, cellular IoMT's always-on monitoring capabilities through ubiquitous networks make it the preferred choice for implementing organized, population-level RPM and chronic care management programs at scale.
-These attributes allow healthcare organizations to maximize remote monitoring's benefits.
+Bluetooth still has a role in proximity-based uses.
+However, cellular IoMT’s always-on monitoring over ubiquitous networks makes it the right choice for structured, population-level RPM and chronic care management programs.
+These qualities allow healthcare organizations to maximize the benefits of remote monitoring.

-By incorporating these trends, Cardiowell's cellular-based medical devices can benefit potential customers significantly, including improved patient outcomes, enhanced data security, and seamless integration with existing healthcare systems.
+By following these trends, Cardiowell’s cellular-based medical devices can offer significant advantages: better patient outcomes, enhanced data security, and smoother integration with existing healthcare systems.

 Previous